cluoma/bittyhttp/README.md

 ## Handlers

 In addition to simply serving files, `bittyhttp` also has several different handler types that the user can define.
-Check out `main.c` for even more examples.
+Check out `examples/examples.c` for even more examples.

 Handlers are matched in the order they are added.
 If two handlers would match the same uri path, then the handler added first will get the callback.